Indigo dye dragon noodle bowl with spoon

 Unleash the Legend – Indigo Dye Dragon Noodle Bowl & Spoon Set

 Evoking ancient legends and modern craftsmanship, the Indigo Dye Dragon Noodle Bowl with Spoon blends iconic Japanese design with practical elegance.
-Handcrafted in Japan’s renowned Mino ware tradition, this porcelain bowl features a masterfully painted dragon—dynamic, detailed, and wrapped in sweeping indigo flames.
-The powerful motif is a tribute to protection, prosperity, and enduring strength.
+Handcrafted in Japan’s renowned Mino ware tradition, this porcelain bowl features a masterfully hand-painted dragon—dynamic and detailed, wrapped in sweeping indigo flames.
+The powerful motif beautifully illustrates the art of Japanese pottery, showcasing its vibrant color and intricate design.

 Invite strength, elegance, and heritage to the table—one bowl at a time.